bradgrantham/alice5/docs/index.md

 The driver makes the assumption that the shader is structured to rasterize a row of pixels.
-For each row, the driver program sets per-row pixel variables including the row address, then invokes the shader.
+For each row, the driver program sets per-row pixel variables including the destination address for the row of pixels, then invokes the shader.
 In this case, a shader halting means that a row has been shaded and written to shared RAM.

-The emulator creates multiple threads, both to test concurrency of cores but also to reduce our testing time.
+The emulator creates multiple threads, both to test concurrency of cores and also to reduce our testing time.

-On completion, the emulator writes the resulting image to a file and optionally to the screen using the iTerm image escape codes.
+When all rows are processed, the emulator writes the resulting image to a file and optionally to the screen using the iTerm image escape codes.

 # Multi-core RISC-V implementation in Verilog